 Anal warts, so named because they are found inside and around the anus, are small bumps that may be very tiny when they first manifest, and they may even be too small to notice with the naked eye.
 Without proper treatment, they can develop a cauliflower-like appearance as they grow or when several are clustered together.
 Warts may be peach-colored, yellow, pink, or light brown and may blend in with your skin color.

-Anal warts are usually painless or provide little if any, discomfort.
+Anal warts are usually painless or provide little, if any, discomfort.
 But more severe symptoms may present over time, including itching, bleeding, and/or a milky discharge from the anus.

 How are they transmitted?